×

 Definition of Caramel and Whole Milk

 Do you know What is Caramel and Whole Milk.
 If you are looking for the definition of Caramel and Whole Milk or want to know what is Caramel and Whole Milk?, then this is where you will fetch your answers.
 Well, in simple terms Caramel is a liquid made by heating and cooking sugar or syrup until it turns brown that is used as an ingredient for coloring and flavoring food.
 While Whole milk is the raw, unpasteurized milk obtained from mammals like cows, buffalo, goat, sheep, yak, camel.
 Both these products are unique in their own ways.
-Caramel is a Not Available colored dairy product and Whole Milk is Not Available colored.
+Caramel is a colored dairy product and Whole Milk is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Caramel bears Not Available flavor with a Not Available aroma whereas Whole Milk has Not Available flavor and a Not Available aroma.
+Caramel bears flavor with a aroma whereas Whole Milk has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Caramel originated in American, whereas origin of Whole Milk is traced back to East European countries- Bulgaria, Czech Republic, Ukraine.